Configurable options

 General Options

-In addition to the solver, you can alter the behavior of the Optim package by using the following keywords:
+In addition to the solver, you can alter the behavior of the Optim package by using the list of keyword below in the Optim.Options constructor.

-• x_tol: Absolute tolerance in changes of the input vector x, in infinity norm.
+• x_abstol: Absolute tolerance in changes of the input vector x, in infinity norm.
 Defaults to 0.0.

-• f_tol: Relative tolerance in changes of the objective value.
+• f_reltol: Relative tolerance in changes of the objective value.
 Defaults to 0.0.

-• g_tol: Absolute tolerance in the gradient, in infinity norm.
+• g_abstol: Absolute tolerance in the gradient, in infinity norm.
 Defaults to 1e-8.
 For gradient free methods, this will control the main convergence tolerance, which is solver specific.

 • f_calls_limit: A soft upper limit on the number of objective calls.
 Defaults to 0 (unlimited).